rust-lang/rfcs/text/0000-String-format.md

 What it says on the tin.

-There's no visible change for users of the `format!` macro, except that it works without libstd (see [#21912](https://github.com/rust-lang/rust/pull/21912)).
+There's no visible change for users of the `format!` macro.

 # Drawbacks